zhiyuangao/starter-academic/content/publication/Bronselaer-Zanna-2020/index.md

 slides: example
 ---

-Data from Bronselaer and Zanna can be found: https://zenodo.org/record/3981292#.X8xWkS2cYn0
+Data from Bronselaer and Zanna can be found here: https://zenodo.org/record/3981292#.X8xWkS2cYn0